 Henri de Toulouse-Lautrec travelled to London making posters and became a friend of famous poet Oscar Wilde.
 Lautrec was mocked for his short stature and physical appearance, which led him to drown his sorrows in alcohol.
 In 1893 Lautrec’s alcoholism began to take its toll, and as those around him realized the seriousness of his condition there were rumors of a syphilis infection.
 Toulouse-Lautrec was placed in a sanatorium shortly before his death.
 He died from complications due to alcoholism and syphilis at the family estate in Malromé at the age of 36 in 1901.

 Henri Toulouse-Lautrec created art that was inseparable from his legendary lifestyle.
 His style as an artist was influenced by the classical Japanese woodprints which became popular in contemporary art circles in Paris.
 He excelled at capturing people in their working environment, with the color and the movement of the night-life present but the glamour stripped away.
 Toulouse-Lautrec’s posters promoted Paris’ night-life and elevated lithography from the popular medium of advertising to the realm of high art.
+With his unvarnished scenes of Parisian nightlife around Montmartre, Lautrec reflected the image of a legendary time, the so-called Belle Époque.
+Toulouse-Lautrec was primarily a portraitist: the individual, not the crowd, was his subject.
+Toulouse-Lautrec’s life was filmed in 1952 by director John Huston.
+The film is entitled Moulin Rouge, after Pierre La Mure‘s novel of the same name, based on Toulouse-Lautrec’s life story and published in 1950.
+In a 2005 auction at Christie’s auction house, La Blanchisseuse, his early painting of a young laundress, sold for US$22.4 million and set a new record for the artist for a price at auction.

 References and Further Reading: